Jyotsana-13/docker/README.md

    Yum and other files shoud be configured.

 # How to run this project:
     1. download all the given three files in seperate folder.
     2. run the command:
              > python3 docker.py.
     now use the given following choices as your requirement.

 # How to use this project:
    See the following options and click the button of options as per your requirement.
-     Menu of the project look likes
+   Menu of the project look likes:

       > Press 1:  docker installation
       > Press 2:  docker compose installation
       > Press 3:  to launch wordpress site